newjersey/innovation.nj.gov/content/ai-task-force-landing.md

 Share your opinion now!
 </a>

-The above button will take you to an external site [all-our-ideas.is].
+The above button will take you to an external site (https://all-our-ideas.is).

-**"Over the next five years, what do you see as being the bigger effect from generative AI on the workforce in New Jersey?"**
+> **"Over the next five years, what do you see as being the bigger effect from generative AI on the workforce in New Jersey?"**

 Generative artificial intelligence (GenAI) is poised to radically transform how New Jerseyans work, our workplaces, and the skills we need to succeed in our work.